 It teaches students effective grant writing concepts, as well as covers areas of research, presentations, and networking.
 Additionally, it focuses on how to locate potential funding sources that match your organization well.

 These are all key competencies in the grant writing business.

-For more information and to enroll, check out Fundamentals of Grant Writing by the University of Georgia.
+For more information and to enroll, check out One Week Grant Writing Certification by Technical Writer HQ.